Investors call for ethical approach to facial recognition technology

 Human rights advocates say face recognition technology, which can be used to unlock smart phones or verify bank accounts, also has the potential to be used by governments to track citizens and suppress political dissent.

 The investor group said it would begin a two-year process of engagement with companies developing or using the technology.
-It said it considers 34 companies to be leaders in facial recognition, including Amazon, Facebook, and Asian tech companies Alibaba (9988.HK) and Huawei (HWT.UL).
+It said it considers 34 companies to be leaders in facial recognition, including Amazon, Facebook, and Asian tech companies Alibaba and Huawei.

 An Amazon spokesperson declined to comment.
 The other companies did not immediately comment when contacted by Reuters.